The Scatty Mum

 💡 Tips & Tricks

-• Make sure you use a large frying pan which will hold all of the ingredients without overloading the pan, otherwise you may need to batch cook it in two pans.
+• Make sure you use a large frying pan which can hold all of the ingredients without overloading the pan, otherwise, you may need to batch cook it in two pans.

-Microwave rice has already been cooked and cannot be re-heated, so if you are making the recipe with that, then the dish is best eaten straight away.
+Microwave rice has already been cooked and therefore cannot be re-heated twice, so if you are making the recipe with that, then the dish is best eaten straight away.

 Which rice should I use?